powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 :::{group-tab} Object fields
 🔴⭐ **identifier**
 ⚪ **name**
-🔴 **importing network element**: one network element, must be the id of a PowSyBl network identifiable
+🔴 **importingNetworkElement**: one network element, must be the id of a PowSyBl network identifiable
-🔴 **exporting network element**: one network element, must be the id of a PowSyBl network identifiable
+🔴 **exportingNetworkElement**: one network element, must be the id of a PowSyBl network identifiable
 🔴 **instant**
-🔵 **contingency**: mandatory, except if the instant is preventive.
+🔵 **contingencyId**: mandatory, except if the instant is preventive.
 Must be the id of a contingency which exists in the CRAC
 ⚪ **operator**
 ⚪ **border**: default value = ""
 ⚪ **reliabilityMargin**: default value = 0 °